ADULT SERVICES STANDARDS

 "Activities of daily living" or "ADLs" means bathing, dressing, toileting, transferring, eating/feeding, and bowel and bladder continence.

-"Adult" means any individual age 18 or over, or under 18 if legally emancipated.
+"Adult" means any individual 18 years of age or older, or younger than 18 years of age if legally emancipated.

 "Adult services" means services that are provided by local departments of social services to adults with an impairment.

 "Adult with an impairment" means an adult whose physical or mental capacity is diminished to the extent that the adult needs counseling or supervisory assistance with ADLs or instrumental activities of daily living.

 "Auxiliary Grants" or "AG" means cash payments made to certain aged, blind, or disabled individuals who receive benefits under Title XVI of the Social Security Act, as amended, or would be eligible to receive these benefits except for excess income.